Blur Cinnamon

 A Cinnamon extension to Blur, Dim, Colorize, Desaturate and make transparent parts of the Cinnamon Desktop.

-Cinnamon components you can effect (currently):
+Cinnamon components you can apply effects to (currently):

 1. The Overview